-It is possible that first offers may be made before the first offer date but cannot be earlier than when programme preferences close and interviews are completed; the timeline section of the website details these for each round.
+It is common that first offers may be made before the first offer date but cannot be earlier than when programme preferences close and interviews are completed; the timeline section of the website details these for each round.

 When offers are made, candidates will be given the option to hold their offer.
 If a candidate opts to hold an offer, they must respond - accept or reject it, by the given deadline.
 For deadline dates please refer to the timeline.
 Consequently, it is usually the case that this will release a few more programmes for recycling.